toucansites/website/src/contents/docs/rendering/index.md

 order: 3
 ---

-# Content Management
+# Rendering
 ---

-The following guides provide essential information on how content is structured and managed with Toucan.
-These resources cover the use of markdown files, front matter for setting custom properties, and other useful insights.
+The following guides provide information on how content is rendered using Toucan.

+These guides explain the core concepts, configuration options, and examples for building static sites or APIs using Toucan's render pipelines, query system and many more tools.